BDC Hamburger Icon

 Square

-Square has several plans that accommodate businesses of varying sizes with different needs.
-We were particularly impressed by its free plan ― an ideal option if you’re just starting a business or your company has a low sales volume.
-(The monthly fees below reflect a discount for annual billing.)
+Square offers several plans to accommodate businesses of varying sizes and needs.
+We were particularly impressed by its free plan, which is an excellent option for startups or companies with low sales volumes.

 Service plan